Welcome to St. Peter Lutheran Church & School!

 You are welcome to come to worship wearing whatever you find comfortable and appropriate in a public place.
 You’ll find some wearing coats and ties and others in sandals and shorts, along with everything in between.

 We love kids!
-And we place a very high value on families being able to worship together.
+We place a very high value on families being able to worship together.
 Nothing is more fundamental for raising children to know and follow Jesus than being in worship together as a family.

 At the same time, we know that it isn’t always easy, especially when kids are young or just getting started in worship, so we offer a number of things to help